tikhonp/mountaintea-band-site/README.md

 This will start the application in development mode on [http://0.0.0.0:8000/](http://0.0.0.0:8000/).

-If you want to develop `/staff/qrcode/` page, you need to setup _Vue.js_ workspace:
+If you want to develop `/staff/qrcode/` page, you need to set up _Vue.js_ workspace:

 1. Go to `qrcode_scanner_app_dev` directory